sammancoaching/website/learning_hours/small_steps/golden_rule_tdd.md

 ## Session Outline

-* 10 min connect: How to create a class
+* 10 min connect: How to create a class / TDD refresher
 * 10 min concept: Golden Rule
 * 30 min do: shopping basket
 * 5 min reflect: tips to remember the golden rule